 Customer Success Possibilities For Startups

-The size and business model of your company will determine the kind of Customer Success Management (CSM) program you should establish have.
+The size and business model of your company will determine the kind of Customer Success Management (CSM) program you should establish.

-At a very early stage of your company, you might not have a support team or an on-boarding team.
-Your customer success manager would likely be responsible for all of your customer’s needs: implementation, support, upsell and renewal.
-In this stage, the customer success team typically comprises of a handful of team members who are willing to go the extra mile to ensure the success of each customer.
+At a very early stage of your company, you might not have a support team or an onboarding team.
+Your customer success manager would likely be responsible for all of your customer’s needs: implementation, support, upsell, and renewal.
+In this stage, the customer success team typically comprises a handful of team members who are willing to go the extra mile to ensure the success of each customer.

 Collective Responsibility For Customer Success